pedrohl09/Wavelet-Coding/README.md

 # Wavelet-Coding

 This repository contains a Python implementation of a digital communication system simulator that uses wavelet codes.
-This project is a Python translation of the original C code developed by Professor Luiz Gonzaga of the Department of Computer and Automation Engineering (DCA) at the Federal University of Rio Grande do Norte (UFRN).
+This project is a Python translation of the original C code developed by Professor Luiz Gonzaga of the Department of Communication Engineering (DCO) at the Federal University of Rio Grande do Norte (UFRN).

 ## Description